-Instagram, Facebook, and now LinkedIn stories are an incredible growth hacking tool to be in your audience’s line of sight at all times.
+Instagram, Facebook, and now LinkedIn stories are incredible growth hacking tools to be in your audience’s line of sight at all times.
 Besides, it is also a useful growth hacking technique for startups and budding entrepreneurs.

 3. Engaging With Your Audience